 Now in Natural Language, we also support a new API.

+There are instances where you would like to know the top-end hypothesis for a particular string.
 So you'd like to know what are the top languages along with their associated probabilities.
 So you can envision using this in several different applications where there's a lot of multilinguality, and you want that leeway in terms of what could be the top hypothesis.

+So you can do this with a new API called Language Hypotheses.
 You can specify the maximum number of languages that you want, and what you get back is an object with the top-end languages and their associated probabilities.

 Now in order to tokenize this Chinese text, you can again see the pattern is very similar.

 You create an instance of the NLTokenizer, and in this particular instance, you specify the unit to be word because you want to tokenize the string into words.
 You attach the string, and you simply call the tokens method on the string, on the object.

 And what you get is an array of tokens here.
 Now with this array of tokens, you can look up the particular token here is goodnight, and lo and behold, you have multilingual support in your app.
 So your app can now support Chinese with simple calls to language identification and tokenization APIs.
 Now let's look at a different sort of an API.
 I mean language identification and tokenization are good, but we would also like to use auto speech tagging, named entity recognition, and so on.
 So let me illustrate how to use named entity recognition API again with the hypothetical app.
 So here's an app.
 It's a news recommendation app.